top of page

 Tina Davis - Kindergarten Teacher

-Welcome!
-I joined the Pioneer staff in 2001.
-I have taught in a variety of capacities in grades ranging K-6 including Curriculum Director, Reading Specialist, Summer School, and Classroom teacher.
-However, I really started my career when I was in pony-tails and my Kindergarten teacher asked me what I wanted to be when I grew up.
-As I counted to 100 while licking my tootsie roll lollipop, I quickly replied "A Kindergarten Teacher!"
+Tina joined the Pioneer staff in 2001.
+She has taught in a variety of capacities in grades ranging K-6 and has served as the school’s curriculum director, reading specialist, and as a summer school and classroom teacher.
+Tina has a Master of Curriculum and Development from the University of Idaho.
+She also hold an Idaho State Computer Competency Certificate from Boise State University.
+Tina really started her career when she was in pony-tails and her Kindergarten teacher asked her what she wanted to be when she grew up.
+“As I counted to 100 while licking my Tootsie Pop,” she recalls, “I quickly replied a Kindergarten Teacher!"

-What I enjoy most about teaching is looking at the smiles, hearing the laughter, and watching the "Aha!" moments on the student's faces.
-Each day is filled with excitement and wonder, is ever changing, and never boring.
+Tina has a great love for teaching and for children.
+“What I enjoy most about teaching is looking at the smiles, hearing the laughter, and watching the ‘Aha!’ moments on the students’ faces.
+Each day is filled with excitement and wonder, is ever changing, and never boring.”
+In her spare time, Tina enjoys writing, photography, and watching her pet bird chase her dog around the house.
+She is also an artist and a member of the Fellowship of the Royal Society for Arts.

 Jennifer Henry - 1st Grade Teacher